Skip to content

 (.047uF / 400V, 716P Series — Pack of 2)

-The Orange Drop .047uF 716P capacitors are a simple, high-impact upgrade for any electric guitar kit.
+The Orange Drop .047uF 716P capacitor is a simple upgrade that

-making it one of the best tone upgrades you can add to your build.
+makes it one of the most effective tone upgrades for your guitar.

 Why It’s Great:

-✔ Pro-level tone control — Smooth, musical high-end roll-off
+✔ Smooth, musical high-end roll-off for better tone control

-✔ Easy to solder — Thick, durable leads handle heat well
+✔ Easy to solder with thick, heat-resistant leads

 👉 Bourns 250K Short Shaft Audio Potentiometers